Financial-cycle ratios and medium-term predictions of GDP: Evidence from the United States: Baseline results

 The second part of the analysis evaluates the forecasting power of the predictors out of the estimation sample.
-To this aim, we track direct and iterated forecasts over time using a recursive-window scheme.\footnote{We also consider rolling windows of various fixed lengths (40, 60 and 80 quarters).
-However, the lowest mean square forecast errors are generally achieved in the recursive-window case, so we report this in the paper.} Direct forecasts are made using multi-period ARDL models, while iterated forecasts are produced by bivariate VAR models.
+To this aim, we track direct and iterated forecasts over time using a recursive-window scheme.\footnote{As explained in section \ref{subsec:rolling}, we also consider rolling windows of various fixed lengths.
+However, the best forecasts are generally achieved in the recursive-window case, so we use this for our baseline results.} Direct forecasts are made using multi-period ARDL models, while iterated forecasts are produced by bivariate VAR models.
 The forecast horizons are the same as in the in-sample evaluation, i.e., 4, 12 and 20 quarters (again, $h=28$ is considered but not reported as it only strengthens the main results for $h=20$).
 Time series of forecasts over different horizons are constructed for each one of the competing models and then used for comparison.
 In particular, predictors are evaluated using the mean square forecast errors (MSFE) computed over the period 1990Q1-2017Q4.
-Given the maximum forecast horizon of 20 quarters, this implies setting the ending point of the shortest estimation window to 1985Q1, which is accommodated by moving the starting point to an earlier date than in the previous sections, namely 1968Q2.\footnote{As the maximum number of lags is set to 5, this specific start date is chosen to ensure that all the VAR and the one-step ARDL models are estimated using data as far back as 1967Q1, which is the first quarter in which data are available (after transformation) for at least 90\% of the time series in the dataset.
-Concerning the multi-step ARDL models, the range of data used for estimation will depend on the relevant horizon.
-Given the unbalanced nature of the dataset, the actual starting date of the sample will adjust to the availability of the time series used for estimation.
-In sections \ref{subsec:oos_ardl} and \ref{subsec:oos_var}, which consider one predictor at a time, all predictors are used regardless of the length of the respective time series.
+Given the maximum forecast horizon of 20 quarters, this implies setting the ending point of the shortest estimation window to 1985Q1, which is accommodated by moving the starting point to an earlier date than in the previous sections, namely 1968Q2.\footnote{As the maximum number of lags is set to 5, this specific start date is chosen to ensure that all the VAR models are estimated using data as far back as 1967Q1, which is the first quarter in which data are available (after transformation) for at least 90\% of the time series in the dataset.
+Concerning the multi-step ARDL models, the range of data used for estimation depends on the relevant horizon (in the case $h=28$, estimation uses data as far back as 1960Q1).
+Also, given the unbalanced nature of the dataset, the actual starting date of the sample will adjust to the availability of the time series used for estimation.
+In sections \ref{subsubsec:oos_ardl} and \ref{subsubsec:oos_var}, which consider one predictor at a time, all predictors are used regardless of the length of the respective time series.
 Therefore, when interpreting the results it should be kept in mind that a fraction of the predictors have fewer observations available for estimation than others.
 To ensure that the MSFE is computed over the same timespan for all predictors, only variables that have sufficient data to produce forecasts for 1990Q1 should be considered.
-However, even if the variables with an insufficient number of observations are included in the evaluation, none of them ranks among the best performing predictors reported in sections \ref{subsec:oos_ardl} and \ref{subsec:oos_var}.
-The high-dimensional models presented in sections \ref{subsec:hd_models} exclude from estimation those variables (21 in total) whose time series start after 1967Q1 (as they would lead to discard observations for all other regressors), while the 14 predictors with the shortest time series (which do not have enough data to make direct forecasts for as early as 1990Q1, at least over the longest horizon) are excluded from forecast combinations. }
+However, even if the variables with an insufficient number of observations are included in the evaluation, none of them ranks among the best-performing predictors reported in sections \ref{subsubsec:oos_ardl} and \ref{subsubsec:oos_var}.
+The high-dimensional models presented in sections \ref{subsubsec:hd_models} exclude from estimation those variables (21 in total) whose time series start after 1967Q1 (as they would lead to discard observations for all other regressors), while the 14 predictors with the shortest time series (which do not have enough data to make direct forecasts for as early as 1990Q1, at least over the longest horizon) are excluded from forecast combinations. }